-2. Recommendations
+Recommendations

-- Continue chondrichthyan data collection to document trends over time and continue to develop a knowledge base of Indian Ocean chondrichthyan diversity and life history. - Develop data collection tools, protocols, and data plans to study fishing impacts on chondrichthyans - Continue voluntary collaboration with the authors of this current report and SIOFA fishing vessels to document chondrichthyan species.
+- Continue chondrichthyan data collection to document trends over time and continue to develop a knowledge base of Indian Ocean chondrichthyan diversity and life history. - Develop data collection tools, protocols, and data plans to study fishing impacts on chondrichthyans - Continue voluntary collaboration with the authors to document chondrichthyan species.

-3. Introduction
+1. Introduction

-Deepwater chondrichthyans are understudied but widely accepted to have slow growth rates, late maturity, low fecundity, and low reproductive rates.
+Deepwater chondrichthyans are understudied but widely accepted to have slow growth, late maturity, low fecundity, and low reproductive rates.
 Deepwater chondrichthyans are susceptible to anthropogenetic pressures and are vital keystone predators in nearly every environment they inhabit.
 They are often taken as accidental bycatch in commercial fishing operations.

 Deepwater chondrichthyans in the Southern Indian Ocean, like in most areas, are understudied.
 Data needs include accurate documentation of the number of species being exploited and basic life history information to inform policy decisions concerning the vulnerability of these species to fishing pressure.
 To address these data deficiencies, a 76-day survey of chondrichthyans taken as bycatch was conducted aboard the F.T.
-Will Watch from August 26 to November 9, 2024.
-The fishing vessel deployed 350 tows at 21 stations at depths between 365 m and 1,400 m along the Southwest Indian Ocean Ridge and the Madagascar Ridge in a remote region of the Southwestern Indian Ocean (SWIO) delimited by 30°-39.5°S; 41.5°-55.5°E (Figure 1).
+Will Watch from 26 August to 9 November 2024.
+The fishing vessel deployed 350 tows undertaken at 21 stations between 365 m and 1400 m depth along the Southwest Indian Ocean Ridge and the Madagascar Ridge in a remote region of the SWIO described 30°-39.5°S; 41.5°-55.5°E (Figure 1).
 This current project expanded the catalogue of species present in the area and supplemented life history data for many of these poorly known species.
-This project also explored shark identification methods and users' success rates as part of a larger project under the Food and Agriculture Organization of the United Nations' Deep-Sea Fisheries Project.
-The results of this survey were compared to results from the 2012 and 2014 baseline surveys conducted onboard the F.T.
-Will Watch, providing a decadal comparison of biodiversity and species abundance.
+This project also explored shark identification methods and user's success rates as part of a larger project under the Food and Agriculture Organization of the United Nation's Deep-Sea Fisheries Project.
+The results of this survey were compared to results from 2012 and 2014 baseline surveys conducted onboard the F.T Will Watch and serve as a decadal comparison of biodiversity and species abundance.

-4. Funding Sources and Support
+2. Funding Sources and Support

-This project was accomplished with the joint support of the FAO/GEF Common Oceans Deep-sea Fisheries under the Ecosystem Approach (DSF) project and the Southern Indian Ocean Fisheries Agreement (SIOFA).
-The Virginia Institute of Marine Science (VIMS) provided salary and logistical support.
-VIMS also provided matching funds in the form of overhead waivers.
+This project was accomplished with the joint support of the FAO/GEF Deepsea Shark Project and the Southern Indian Ocean Fisheries Agreement (SIOFA).
+VIMS provided salary and logistical support and provided matching funds in the form of overhead waivers.

 Logistical support was offered by the Southern Indian Oceans Deepsea Fishers Association (SIODFA) and by United Fame Investments (UFI), a subsidiary of Sealord Group, Nelson, New Zealand.
-This project's unique access to the Indian Ocean deep-sea fishery and the subsequent decadal comparison were made possible by the generous accommodation of the F.T.
+This project's unique access to the Indian Ocean deep-sea fishery and the subsequent decadal comparison was made possible by generous accommodation of the F.T.
 Will Watch, operated by UFI and flagged in the Cook Islands.

-The financial and logistical support for specimen transport was from the Smithsonian Institution in Washington, DC, and the Leonard P. Schultz Fund of the Division of Fishes, National Museum of Natural History, Smithsonian Institution.
+The financial and logistical support for specimen transport was from the Smithsonian Institution in Washington, DC, and the Schultz Fund.

-The F.T.
-Will Watch, Sealord/United Fame Investments, kindly provided living and working accommodations on board the vessel and allowed the deployment of specialized equipment as allowed by fishing.
-The project activities occurred during the F.T.
-Will Watch's August-November 2024 routine fishing trip.
+F/V Will Watch, Sealord/United Fame Investments kindly provided living and working accommodations and allowed the deployment of specialized equipment as allowed by fishing.
+The project activities occurred during the F/V Will Watch's August-November 2024 routine fishing trip.

-5. Methods
+3. Methods